jtran1403/SearchGuardian/README.md

 5. Copy the following folders in the repository created previously to be able to use npm command lines
 6. Install Yeoman with the following [tutorial] (http://yeoman.io/learning/index.html)

-Further explanations are provided below if needed
+Further explanations are provided below if needed.

-#Copying NodeJS
+##Copying NodeJS

-#Installing Yeoman
+##Installing Yeoman

 Open a console in the repository of the project
 >Windows 7